tbang618/CC24/RustNotes/Rustlings2.md

 The `&` symbol is Rust's **reference operator**, which gets or "borrows" the value of a variable.
 This is the same as C's reference operator (`&`), which gets the memory address of a variable.

 Here `&a[1 ..
 5]` means "go to the location" of `a` and get the "first up-to fifth" objects of the sequence to which `a` "points": so this slice contains four objects.

-The *type annotation* for a slice is `&[T]`.
-You can think of it as an "un-owned array", which will make sense later.

 ### 5. Tuples
 A **tuple** is a Rust's other primitive **compound type** that consists of elements that may be of *different* types.
 Like arrays, tuples are of fixed size.